 Configure and Build GCC

-GCC’s build system requires compiling in a separate directory to keep the source tree clean, a best practice for large software projects.
-Create a build directory, configure the compilation options, and compile GCC with parallel jobs:
+GCC’s build system requires compiling in a separate directory to keep the source tree clean.
+Create a build directory:

 mkdir build && cd build

-Now configure the GCC build with your desired installation prefix and language support:
+Configure the build with your desired installation prefix and language support:

-The --prefix option determines where GCC installs (here, /usr/local/gcc-14.1 keeps it separate from system packages).
-The --disable-multilib flag skips 32-bit library support on 64-bit systems, reducing build time and disk space usage unless you specifically need to compile 32-bit binaries.
-The --enable-languages=c,c++ option builds only C and C++ compilers; add fortran, go, ada, or other languages if your projects require them.
+--prefix=/usr/local/gcc-15sets the installation directory, keeping it separate from system packages--disable-multilibskips 32-bit library support on 64-bit systems, reducing build time and disk space unless you specifically need to compile 32-bit binaries--enable-languages=c,c++builds only C and C++ compilers; addfortran,go, oradaif your projects require them

 make -j"$(nproc)"

-The -j flag enables parallel compilation jobs, while $(nproc) automatically detects your CPU core count (similar to using all threads in a Visual Studio build).
-Expect this step to take 20-60 minutes depending on your hardware and the number of languages enabled.
+The -j flag enables parallel compilation jobs, while $(nproc) automatically detects your CPU core count.
+Expect this step to take 30-60 minutes depending on your hardware and the number of languages enabled.
 On a modern 8-core system, the build typically completes in 25-30 minutes.

 sudo make install

-This copies the compiled compiler binaries, runtime libraries, header files, and documentation to /usr/local/gcc-14.1/.
+This copies the compiled compiler to /usr/local/gcc-15/.
 The installation step typically takes 2-3 minutes.

 Register the Source-Built Compiler

-After installation completes, register the new compiler with update-alternatives so your shell can locate it automatically when you type gcc:
+Register the new compiler with update-alternatives so your shell locates it automatically:

-This command creates symbolic links in /usr/bin/ that point to your source-built compiler, making it available system-wide without modifying PATH variables.
-The --slave options ensure that g++, cpp, and gcov switch automatically when you change the active GCC version, keeping the entire toolchain synchronized.
+This command creates symbolic links in /usr/bin/ pointing to your source-built compiler, making it available system-wide without modifying PATH variables.
+The --slave options ensure g++ and gcov switch automatically when you change the active GCC version.
+The priority value (100) determines which compiler becomes the default when multiple versions are registered.

 which gcc